das-labor/panopticon/README.md

 ============

 Panopticon is licensed under GPLv3 and is Free Software.
 Hackers are always welcome.
-See http://panopticon.re for our wiki and issue tracker.
+See http://panopticon.re for our project documentation.

-Panopticon consists of two sub projects: libpanopticon and qtpanopticon.
-The libpanopticon resides in the lib/ directory inside the repository.
-It implements all disassembling and analysis functionality.
-The libpanopticon has a test suite that can be found in lib/test/ after compilation.
+Panopticon uses Github for issue tracking: https://github.com/das-labor/panopticon/issues

 The documentation is build by typing: